AghilZadeh/PlateMate/README.md

 ## Usage Instruction:

+The app can be found online at https://testyourtaste.streamlit.app/

-You can use the app in just a few steps:
+Additionally, you can use the app in just a few steps locally:
 1. clone the repository in your local machine and install requirements
     ```js
     git clone https://github.com/AghilZadeh/dsml-fullstack-food-recommender/